Our school council has been running since 2016 and is embedded within the school culture at Delamere

 Our school council is one of the vehicles for developing Spiritual, moral, social and cultural awareness.
 Being part of the Delamere School Council helps children develop personal qualities, which are valued in a civilised society; for example, thoughtfulness, honesty, respect for difference, moral principles, independence, and self-respect.
 At Delamere School we seek to teach these qualities across the curriculum and throughout school life.

 The school council meet every half term and contribute to the decision making at school.
-Recently the school council have decided on the names for the new intervention rooms, planning literacy and science week
+The school council have decided on the names for the new intervention rooms, planned literacy and science week.
+More recently they have decided which magazines the school should subscribe to.

 Delamere school council met .
 Ellis and Cole shared their personal stories.